Daniel Morales, Ph.D.

 Research Interests

-Daniel Morales is an assistant professor of history specializing in public history, Latinx history, immigration, and United States history.
-He grew up in Azusa California, his family is from Mexico.
-He was previously an assistant professor at James Madison University and a post-doctoral scholar at the American Academy of Arts and Sciences.
+Daniel Morales is co-director of Migration Studies Lab and assistant professor of History.
+His fields are public history, United States history, immigration, and Latino history.
+He is from Azusa California.
+He held previous appointments as an assistant professor at James Madison University and a post-doctoral scholar at the American Academy of Arts and Sciences.

 Select Publications